ngsuying/xpx-mainnet-chain-onboarding/cloud/aws_marketplace.md

 ### Upgrading

-The easiest method to perform upgrades in the future would be to launch a new instance as it will also include the latest system security patches.
+The easiest method to perform future upgrades would be to launch a new instance as it will also include the latest system security patches.

 You may also update the node by using a newer Docker tag by replacing the tag inside the `docker-compose.yml` file inside `/opt/sirius-chain/mainnet-peer`.